shridpant/mindhunters/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 This project welcomes contributions and suggestions.
-Feel free to fork this repository or submit your ideas through `issues`.
+Feel free to fork this repository or submit your ideas through [issues](https://github.com/shridpant/stockie/issues).
+Please carefully read and follow the [Contributor Covenant Code of Conduct](https://github.com/shridpant/mindhunters/blob/main/CODE_OF_CONDUCT.md) while participating in this project.

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See [LICENSE](https://github.com/shridpant/mindhunters/blob/main/LICENSE) for more information.

 <!-- CONTACT -->
 ## Contact